Praedicate evangelium: Appointments and terms of office

-The constitution states the department officials should as much as possible "reflects the universality of the Church" by being from different countries from around the world.
+The constitution states the department officials should as much as possible "[reflect] the universality of the Church" by being from different countries from around the world.

 Those appointed as department prefects, secretaries, undersecretaries, and other major officials can only exercise their function for a five-years term.
 Lower-level officials have a five-year term after which they will have to go back to their diocese or religious institute.
 The pope can extend any of those terms if he so decides.

 Meetings

-All heads of each Vatican departments are to meet regularly with the pope.
+According to the constitution, all heads of each Vatican departments are to meet regularly with the pope.
 Previously, the custom was that only the heads of the Congregation for the Doctrine of the Faith and the Congregation for Bishops regularly met with the pope.

 Regular internal meetings of departments and meetings between heads of different departments are to take place; those inter-department meetings are to be organised by the Secretary of State with the approval of the pope.

 Dicasteries

-The Curia according to Praedicate evangelium includes sixteen dicasteries.
-Curial departments that were previously called congregations or pontifical councils, are now named "dicasteries", e.g. the Congregation for the Doctrine of the Faith will be known as the "Dicastery for the Doctrine of the Faith".
+Curial departments that were previously called congregations or pontifical councils are now named "dicasteries", e.g. the Congregation for the Doctrine of the Faith will be known as the "Dicastery for the Doctrine of the Faith".
+The Curia according to Praedicate evangelium includes 16 dicasteries.

 The dicasteries of the Roman Curia as established in the apostolic constitution are: